protontypes/open-sustainable-technology/README.md

 - [w2w](https://github.com/matthiasdemuzere/w2w) - A WUDAPT-to-WRF python tool that injects World Urban Database and Access Portal Tools (WUDAPT)'s  Local Climate Zone information into WRF.
 - [Climate Tool](https://gitlab.com/then-try-this/climate-tool) - A tool for connecting together scientific information across climate, health and policy in the UK.
 - [snotelr](https://github.com/bluegreen-labs/snotelr) -  R toolbox to facilitate easy SNOTEL data exploration and downloads through a convenient shiny based GUI.
+- [freva](https://github.com/FREVA-CLINT/freva) - A data search and analysis platform developed by the atmospheric science community.

 ### Meteorological Observation and Forecast

+- [METplus](https://github.com/dtcenter/METplus) - A verification framework that spans a wide range of temporal (warn-on-forecast to climate) and spatial (storm to global) scales.
 - [WRF-ARW](https://github.com/wrf-model/WRF) - The official repository for the Weather Research and Forecasting model.
 - [wrf-python](https://github.com/NCAR/wrf-python) - A collection of diagnostic and interpolation routines for use with output from the Weather Research and Forecasting Model.
 - [Open-Meteo](https://github.com/open-meteo/open-meteo) - Global weather API for non-commercial use with hourly weather forecast.